Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Related Work

 \section{Related Work}

-\paragraph{Cost-efficient information acquisition.} The primary goal of cost-efficient information acquisition algorithms is to sequentially select from a number of available costly tests to make a decision (such as making a prediction about a label) with a minimal cost.
+\paragraph{Cost-efficient information acquisition.} The primary goal of cost-efficient information acquisition (\addedtmlr{also called Bayesian active learning in the literature}) algorithms is to sequentially select from a number of available costly tests to make a decision (such as making a prediction about a label) with a minimal cost.
 To minimize cost, these tests are performed until a sufficient level of confidence in the decision is reached.
-Prominent algorithms for cost-efficient information acquisition are Information Gain (IG) \citep{zheng2012efficient}, EC\textsuperscript{2} \citep{golovin2010near}, and Uncertainty Sampling (US).
-Among them, EC\textsuperscript{2} has been proved to enjoy adaptive submodularity \citep{golovin2010near}, and thus yields near-optimal cost.
-The works of \citet{rahbar2023efficient,chen2017efficient} consider active information acquisition in an online setting.
+Prominent algorithms for cost-efficient information acquisition are Information Gain (IG) \addedtmlr{(originally developed by \citealt{lindley1956measure})}, EC\textsuperscript{2} \citep{golovin2010near}, and Uncertainty Sampling (US). \addedtmlr{Bayesian Active Learning by Disagreement (BALD) \citep{houlsby2011bayesian} proposes an equivalent formulation of the underlying utility function in IG which provides practical and computational advantages.} EC\textsuperscript{2} has been proved to enjoy adaptive submodularity \citep{golovin2010near}, and thus yields near-optimal cost. \addedtmlr{Acquisition functions in Bayesian optimization have also been used in active learning.
+Probability of Improvement (PI) \citep{Kushner1964ANM} and Expected Improvement (EI) \citep{jones1998efficient} are two important acquisition functions used in active learning.
+Both PI and EI use surrogate models (e.g., Gaussian Processes) to select the next sample to query (see \cite{di2024active} for more details).} The works of \citet{rahbar2023efficient,chen2017efficient} consider active information acquisition in an online setting.
 The regret bounds in these works are based on formulating the problem as a Partially Observable Markov Decision Process (POMDP) and are \emph{exponential} in the total number of possible tests.
 In this work, we consider a CMAB formulation of the problem and derive a regret bound that is \emph{linear} in the number of tests (and \emph{sublinear} w.r.t. the horizon $T$).
-In addition, unlike \citet{rahbar2023efficient,chen2017efficient}, our framework supports variability in the cost of the tests depending on the outcomes of the tests and the decisions.
+In addition, unlike \citet{rahbar2023efficient,chen2017efficient}, our framework supports variability in the cost of the tests depending on the outcomes of the tests and the decisions. \paragraph{Combinatorial semi-bandit algorithms.} CMAB methods have been utilized to address online learning problems in various settings but often without considering cost-efficient information acquisition. \citet{durand2014thompson} adapt a combinatorial variant of Thompson Sampling for \emph{online feature selection} where the agent has a fixed budget for tests and the reward is a linear function of the test outcomes.
+Both assumptions are used in later works studying the problem from a CMAB perspective \citep{bouneffouf2017, bouneffouf2021}, but differ from the setting considered in this work (e.g., the budget for information acquisition is fixed with no concept of achieving a decision, and the costs are independent of the outcomes of the tests and the decisions). \cite{wang2018thompson} analyze the regret of combinatorial Thompson sampling, but their proof technique is not directly applicable to our problem since they do not allow changes in the set of available super arms.
+Therefore, in this work, we adopt the approach originally developed by \cite{russo2014learning} for standard and linear MAB.
+Finally, it is notable that the analysis of \cite{wang2018thompson} yields an instance dependent regret bound, whereas our analysis is focused on deriving Bayesian and instance-independent bounds. \addedtmlr{\paragraph{Online decision making.} Our work relates to the theoretical online decision making framework presented by \cite{cesa2021roi}.
+Their framework aims to maximize total Return on Investment (ROI) in a sequence of decision making tasks, where each task involves accepting or rejecting an innovation.
+The authors provide an algorithm to learn ROI-maximizing decision making policies, with theoretical guarantees of convergence to an optimal policy.
+In the framework, accept/reject decisions are made by drawing i.i.d. samples from a probability distribution modeling the value of an innovation.
+In contrast, our approach involves making low-cost decisions by performing a sequence of different tests (with different costs).
+Furthermore, our work is not limited to binary accept/reject decisions.} \addedtmlr{